 There’s no getting around this point – mobile is important.
 Google has been active at rolling out mobile-first indexing, but what is it?
 Essentially, mobile-first indexing means the mobile version of your site is Google’s starting place to index.
 If you do not have a mobile-friendly site, the desktop version will still be included in the index.
 You’ll want to ensure that page speed and load time are prioritised and, if possible, improved.
 Keep in mind that your audience are likely on their phone more than ever before, and perhaps even their primary method for accessing your site.
 The number of mobile users is continuing to grow, heading for an estimated 5 billion in 2019 – those are numbers you cannot ignore.

 I only need HTTPS on checkout pages

-Over two years ago, Google stated it would shine a light on those websites with unencrypted connections.
+Over four years ago, Google stated it would shine a light on those websites with unencrypted connections.
 Google Chrome is following through with this promise, and calling out those sites that are not secure.
 You should have HTTPS implemented across all pages, not only to reassure those landing on your homepage, but it is the future of the web.
 Likewise, it protects the privacy and security of your users, subconsciously building trust between your brand and customers.